Nicole-Lu-123/ProgramAnalysis/MILESTONES.md

-- Our target users are project managers who want to have a visual overview of each commit and code changes to relationship intra and inter-classes.
+- Our target users are project managers or stduents with very little programming background and who want to have a visual overview of each commit and code changes to relationship intra and inter-classes.

+Experiment Student: Arts Student with litmited programming knowledge

 In first user study,